renuka1217/k8sforbeginners/k8s/docs/workloads/k8s-dashboard.md

 ```
 https://localhost:8444
 ```
+Copy the generated token and use it on the Dashboard login page that prompts for a **Bearer Token**.

 Accept the SSL certificate warning and explore various workloads like **Pods**, **Deployments**, and **Services**.
 You can also try scaling your deployments using the graphical interface.